7 - 14 December 2019

 The UN Framework Convention on Climate Change (UNFCCC) is a global mechanism that aims to provide an intergovernmental platform to mitigate the effects of climate change.
 194 countries are signatory members and these member states come together annually at the Conference of Parties (COP) to assess the levels of progress in mitigating these effects.

-- John Connor, CEO of The Climate Institute.
+John Connor, former CEO of The Climate Institute.

 Howard Bamsey, Executive Director of Green Climate Fund, former Special Envoy on Climate Change to Australia and honorary professor at Australian National University.

 Janos Pasztor, Senior Adviser on Climate Change to the United Nations Secretary-General, Senior Fellow and Director of the Carnegie Climate Geo-engineering Governance Project at Carnegie Council for Ethics in International Affairs.

 Professor Robyn Eckersley, Professor in Political Science in the School of Social and Political Sciences at the University of Melbourne, visiting Senior Fellow at the London School of Economics, Global Voices Academic Advisor.